legend-js-dev/verification-bot/README.md

 - This bot was made by [LΣGΣПD#0001](https://github.com/legend-js-dev)
 - If you use this code and / or make a video on it without credits, your video/bot will be taken down
 - it took me 11 days to make this bot so please support me and consider joining my Discord Server
+- the bot might still have some bugs so if you find some please report them to me
 # How to run the bot
 - Go to `config.js`
 - add your stuff there